-These 9 Factors Are Influencing Your Mental Health
+9 Factors Influencing Your Mental Health

 Physical health problems

-Your mental health can be impacted by your physical health.
+Your physical health can negatively impact your mental health.
 Whether you are suffering from a short-term or long-term health complication, it can take its toll on your mental wellbeing by bringing about depression, anxiety, and sadness.
 It can also disrupt sleep, limit socialization and decrease self-esteem, impacting your mental health.
 If you are suffering, then it is important to seek support to help you manage symptoms.

+Unfortunately, the lifestyle you lead can cause poor mental health.
+For example, if you predominantly eat unhealthy food then you are putting yourself at risk from weight-related conditions such as diabetes and heart disease.
+One such condition, Atherosclerotic Cardiovascular Disease (ASCVD) is high cholesterol creating a buildup of plaque in the arterial walls.
+If left untreated it can be fatal, finding the right treatment plan early is essential.

+Once ASCVD has been discovered it is time to go through treatment options.
+Treatment for ASCVD can include dietary and lifestyle changes as well as injections to reduce your high cholesterol.
+Make sure you do your research and find out the best course of treatment for you.

 Nutrition

-Nutrition is often only looked at in terms of weight loss, but unknown to some; nutrition can play a huge role in your mental health.
+Nutrition can play a huge role in your mental health.
 If you eat a diet high in processed food, studies have shown that it can increase inflammation and hinder the production of certain hormones.
 A poor diet can also lead to deficiencies in important nutrients and vitamins, leading to depression, anxiety, irritability, cognitive impairment, and memory issues.
 Therefore, it is important to lead a life with a balanced whole food diet, full of fruit, vegetables, legumes, and any additional gummy vitamins and herbs for the promotion of antioxidants and fiber that can provide your body with a good level of vitamins and nutrients vital for mental health.

 Sedentary Lifestyle